was added to your cart

-The ability to be resilient and unwavering in the decision to be proudly Palestinian despite the strong hold of the oppressors strikes designer Sherida Kuffour as glaringly brave.
+The ability to be resilient and unwavering in the decision to be proudly Palestinian, despite the oppressive hold of the Israeli occupation, strikes designer Sherida Kuffour as glaringly brave.
 Olive trees represent this bravery; they can live for hundreds of years, sometimes even thousands, providing an economic resource and bearing the fruit of life for generations of Palestinians.

 Drought-resistant and able to grow in poor soil and conditions, the olive tree has multiple functions: it produces oil, provides heat in a fire, is harvested for soap and provides protection from the sun.
-This is why the ‘Under the Olive Tree’ hat was created, to symbolise that by wearing this hat, notwithstanding any hardship, you, too, embody resilience and stability, and that by standing under an olive tree you are protected.
+This is why the ‘Under the olive tree’ hat was created: by wearing this hat, notwithstanding any hardship, you, too, symbolically embody resilience and stability; and by standing under an olive tree, you are protected.

 - Sherida Kuffour (NL, GH)

 Sherida Kuffour is a Graphic Designer and Illustrator from The Netherlands, where she currently studies an MA in Design at the Sandberg Instituut.
 As a multi-disciplinary designer, with experience in publishing, navigational design and branding, strategic approaches to projects and brand developments ensure a thorough and critical work process.

 - Gaza Refugee Camp (PS)